 Early elementary readers find out how important lunch is in order to keep them energized throughout their busy day.
 Implementing a variety of mathematical skills, from addition to fractions, in conjunction with informational text, helpful charts and vivid images, children are encouraged to make healthy choices at lunch time to get the best nutrients and vitamins that their bodies need.

 Invite readers along on the preparations for a soccer tournament!
-With informational text, vibrant photos and charts, children are engaged from cover to cover while utilizing mathematic skills to increase understanding of all aspects of soccer, including sportsmanship and tournaments.
+With informational text, vibrant photos and charts, children are engaged from cover to cover while utilizing mathematical skills to increase understanding of all aspects of soccer, including sportsmanship and tournaments.

 Invite readers to see what goes on behind the scenes at a school carnival!
-With informational text, vibrant photos and helpful charts, children are engaged from cover to cover while utilizing mathematic skills to learn the basics of planning, income, estimates, and budgeting.
+With informational text, vibrant photos and helpful charts, children are engaged from cover to cover while utilizing mathematical skills to learn the basics of planning, income, estimates, and budgeting.

 They are made up of four even sides.
 This makes the shape perfect for board games, putting tiles on the floor, or holding syrup on a waffle!
 Easy text and large pictures help early readers discover that squares are fun!
 Translated by native Spanish speakers--and immersion school educators.
 Aligned to Common Core Standards and correlated to state standards.